 Ensure you are not taking undue risks with your own personal safety or that of others, and that you are operating within the law, but don’t let fear of ‘red tape’ put you off.

-If you are planning to serve food you may need to register with the Council as a Food Business.
+If you are planning to serve food you may need to register with us as a Food Business.

 Registration is not necessary if the food being served is not high risk or if it is served less often than once per month.